 How much does tree trimming cost?
 2021 Price Guide.

-The cost of tree trimming varies depending on tree size, obstacles around the tree such as fences and power lines as well as number and size of branches being removed.
+The cost of tree trimming varies depending on tree size, obstacles around the tree such as fences and power lines as well as the number and size of branches being removed.

 The average cost for tree trimming is $438.
 Realistically you could pay anywhere between $120 and $1,190 depending on your job.
 These are based on national averages in 2019.

-Asking how much tree trimming costs is a bit like asking how long is a piece of string.
-They answer is…… it depends.
+Asking how much tree-trimming costs is a bit like asking how long is a piece of string.
+The answer is…… it depends.

-But this pricing guide is going to endeavour to do just that.
+But this pricing guide is going to endeavor to do just that.

 Tree trimming cost by tree size